PaulNitschke/MCMC-Workshop---Stads/src/challenge/challenge_definition.md

 ## Challenge Definition

 We have generated samples from a two-dimensional GMM (saved in samples_1.csv).
 Your task will be to estimate the respective means and standard deviations of the distributions using Markov Chain Monte Carlo.
+Make sure to first install all requirements in the [requirements file](requirements.txt).

 ## Getting Started